See answer

 HIV symptoms vary by the stage of HIV infection.
 An estimated 10 percent to 60 percent of individuals with early HIV infection will not experience symptoms.
 In the other cases, a person may experience flu-like symptoms — known as the acute retroviral syndrome — within one or two months after becoming infected.
 Symptoms generally last a few weeks and can include fever, sore throat, rash, diarrhea, weight loss, and headache.

-During the chronic or latent stage — which lasts approximately 10 to 15 years without treatment — a person may experience swollen lymph nodes or no symptoms at all.
+During the chronic or latent stage — which lasts approximately eight to 10 years without treatment — a person may experience swollen lymph nodes or no symptoms at all.
 By sticking to their recommended treatment regimen, most people with HIV will never experience progression of the disease.
-Without treatment, HIV progresses to a symptomatic phase, characterized by frequent infections, fever, fatigue, sweats, diarrhea, and weight loss.
+Without treatment, HIV causes symptoms like frequent infections, fever, fatigue, sweats, diarrhea, and weight loss.

 In the final stage of HIV, known as AIDS, a person has a severely compromised immune system, leading to severe infections and cancers that eventually cause death.

 HIV is treated with antiretroviral therapy.
-There are many different classes of ART medications, and most people are treated with a combination of drugs from more than one class.
-Certain types of preventative ART can also protect against transmission.
+There are many different classes of ART medications, and most people are treated with a combination of drugs.
+Certain types of preventive ART can also protect against transmission.
 Infections that develop as a complication of HIV may be treated with antibiotics, antifungals, and other classes of antiviral medications.

 Is There a Cure for HIV or AIDS?